Anting (behavior): Functions in molt

 It has been found that passerine birds molt in the summer months.
 These birds often focus much of the anting on their wings and tails.
 This is where the largest feathers emerge, and it has been suggested that anting helps stimulate the growth of these feathers during molt.
 Not all birds that ant do so during molt.

 Species of ants used

 Ants that spray and produce formic acid for defense are used for anting more often than species which do not spray or produce formic acid.
 Species from the subfamily Formicinae are the most commonly chosen by birds.
 Species from Dolichoderinae and Myrmicinae subfamilies are also used for anting however, not as common as Formicinae.
 If given a choice a bird will choose an ant in the subfamily Formicinae over all other species.
 In total there are 24 ant species birds use for anting.

 Substitutes of ants

-Some birds participate in this anting behaviour but with other organisms and even objects.
-Some of the organisms birds use are garlic snails, amphipods, millipedes, dermapterans, caterpillars, grasshoppers, hemipterans, mealworm larvae, and wasps.
+Some birds participate in similar behaviour with other organisms, such as garlic snails, amphipods, millipedes, dermapterans, caterpillars, grasshoppers, hemipterans, mealworm larvae, and wasps.